Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Self-consistency equation

 \subsection{Summary}

 At $\lambda_{F}>R$, the kernel is determined by the local term

 At larger distances $R> \lambda_{F}$, the kernel is determined by the nonlocal term

-There are two different regimes which will be justified a posteriori, namely the weak coupling $U\ll \pi^2/4ma^2$ and strong coupling $U> \pi^2/4ma^2$.
-At $U\ll\pi^2/4ma^2$, we have standard BCS regime.
-Nonlocal term contributes to the self-consistency equation and Cooper instability.
-The nonlocal term can be considered as a perturbation.
+There are two different regimes which will be justified a posteriori, namely, the weak coupling $U\ll \pi^2/4ma^2$ and strong coupling $U> \pi^2/4ma^2$.
+At $U\ll\pi^2/4ma^2$, we have a standard BCS regime.
+The nonlocal term contributes to the self-consistency equation and Cooper instability.
+The nonlocal term can be considered as perturbation.
 On the other hand, at $U> \pi^2/4ma^2$, as we will see below, the solution of the self-consistency equation is determined by the local contribution.
 The nonlocal term can be treated as a perturbation.
-In the situation when local contribution determines the Cooper instability, it suffices to discretize the system into the small regions with volume $\lambda_\mathrm{F}\times \lambda_\mathrm{F}\times \lambda_\mathrm{F}$ each.
-Neglecting nonlocal contribution means that the self-consistency equation for the Cooper instability can be considered independently in each region.
-Since the order parameter is determined up to a phase it has uncorrelated phase in different regions.
+In the situation when the local contribution determines the Cooper instability, it suffices to discretize the system into small regions, each with volume $\lambda_\mathrm{F}\times \lambda_\mathrm{F}\times \lambda_\mathrm{F}$.
+Neglecting the nonlocal contribution means that the self-consistency equation for the Cooper instability can be considered independently in each region.
+Since the order parameter is determined up to a phase, it has an uncorrelated phase in different regions.